Belacosaur/gauntlet-of-soliders/MARKETING_PLAN.md

 ## Executive Summary

-This marketing plan outlines the comprehensive strategy for launching and sustaining "Gauntlet of SOLiders," a medieval NFT duel game on the Solana blockchain.
-The marketing approach focuses on community building, strategic partnerships, content creation, and targeted promotion to attract and retain players within the Web3 gaming ecosystem.
+This marketing plan outlines the accelerated strategy for launching and sustaining "Gauntlet of SOLiders," a medieval NFT duel game on the Solana blockchain.
+Our approach is optimized for an aggressive 30-60 day development timeline, focusing on rapid community building, strategic partnerships, and targeted promotion to maximize impact within a compressed timeframe.

 **Primary Target Audience:**
 - Crypto/NFT enthusiasts